 Simmonds Family Dog Park 8715 Hamilton-Cleves Pike Rd., Cleves, Ohio (Miamitown) This park is located at Miami Whitewater Forest and has 11 acres with four separate fields, dog-agility equipment, shade tree and benches. $3 a day or $10 for an annual pass.

 Spencer Shank Memorial Park Robin Way and Canary Lane, Amelia, Ohio Off-leash, fenced in dog park with separate areas for small and large breeds.
 Benches for owners.

 Symmes Township Dog Park 11600 Lebanon Rd., Loveland, Ohio Fenced dog park with shade.
 (Closed in winter.)
 Bring your own water.

 Summit Park Dog Park 4355 Glendale Milford Road, Blue Ash, Ohio A large, fenced-in area is available for dogs to roam leash free.
 Benches are located along the perimeter.
 Dog-height water fountains available.

-WagsPark 3810 Church Street, Cincinnati, Ohio (Newtown) Cincinnati’s largest private dog park.
+WagsPark 3810 Church Street, Cincinnati, Ohio (Newtown) NOTE: This park is currently closed.
+Cincinnati’s largest private dog park.
 Three acres of grassy areas along with a central lake.
 Agility equipment for the dogs.
 Seating for the owners as well as a jumbo TV screen that plays shows and movies.
 Daily admission fee or yearly membership available.
-NOTE: This park is currently closed temporarily due to COVID-19.

 Washington Park Dog Park 1230 Elm Street, Over-the-Rhine, Cincinnati, Ohio The 12,000 square foot fenced area is located within the park.
 There is a water creek, granite boulders and water spout.
 Owners can relax on park benches along the perimeter.
 Dogs can roam without a leash in the dog-park area.